 Eliminating gluten-containing grains may leave you thinking, “What can I eat?”
 But it is very possible, once you learn how to design menus, to eat a nutritious and satisfying diet without those grains and the products made from them.
 Foods that can be eaten include the following:

 While gluten-containing grains and products made from them are off limits, acceptable grains and their flours include rice, corn, quinoa, amaranth, buckwheat (which is not related to wheat), millet, and teff.
-Natural Grocers provides a more extensive list of non-gluten-containing grains in its Customer Literature Files.
+Vitamin Cottage provides a more extensive list of non-gluten-containing grains in its Customer Literature Files.
 Ask a store employee for the “Gluten-Free Grains” handout.

-Avoiding gluten is not particularly difficult with a whole, fresh foods diet.
-(For more information, see “Natural Foods for Optimal Health.”)
-However, if you eat processed foods, you must be very vigilant, since gluten can be hidden in ingredients with non-specific names, such as “modified food starch,” “flour,” “cereal,” or “hydrolyzed vegetable protein” (HVP).
+Avoiding gluten is not particularly difficult with a whole foods diet.
+(For more information, see Vitamin Cottage’s Customer Literature File titled “Natural Foods for Optimal Health.”)
+However, if you eat processed foods, you must be very vigilant, since gluten can be hidden in ingredients with non-specific names, such as “modified food starch”, “flour”, “cereal”, or “hydrolyzed vegetable protein” (HVP).
 Gluten may also be contained in additives in the categories of “stabilizer,” “flavoring,” or “emulsifier.”
 When you see no obvious gluten source (such as “wheat flour”) on the label but the product is not labeled “gluten-free,” do not assume that it is gluten-free.
 When in doubt, call the manufacturer.

-Ask your Natural Grocers store for a copy of the Gluten-Free Products List compiled by the Denver Metro Chapter of the Celiac Sprue Association (CSA).
+The Vitamin Cottage Customer Literature Files have a listing of gluten-free products compiled by the Denver Metro Chapter of the Celiac Sprue Association (CSA).
 This handout also has an extensive list of ingredients that may contain gluten.
 CSA periodically updates its list of manufacturers and products and publishes those updates on their website: www.geocities.com/csadenver17.
 CSA, incidentally, serves as a support group for persons with CD, providing information and food ideas at its bimonthly meetings.

-To assist in delicious and satisfying gluten-free eating, there are many cookbooks with gluten-free recipes available at Natural Grocers.
+To assist in delicious and satisfying gluten-free eating, there are many cookbooks with gluten-free recipes available at Vitamin Cottage and elsewhere.